relativitydev/transfer-api-samples/README.md

 ***Important!**  We're providing TAPI as a preview release so that you can evaluate it and provide us with feedback.
 The preview release offers a functional API, which will continue to undergo minor contract changes and further enhancements.*

-## Built-in RCC package and transfer support
-The TAPI supports the use of containerization using Relativity Collection Container (RCC) files.
-The .rcc extension indicates a file type with a proprietary format for persisting data to SQLite databases.
-These sidecar databases can store any type of data using JSON.
-They are encrypted to secure their contents.
-They act as protective containers ensuring that you control any modifications to the original native files and their associated metadata during transfers.

-The TAPI improves overall transfer process by containerizing multiple small files, which prevents increased overhead and performance degradation.
-It also improves performance by using a service to quickly extract content from the RCC files.

-You can find sample code that illustrates how to compress data in RCC files and then extract them in the Relativity.Transfer.Package.Zip.Sample folder.
-It contains a project that illustrates how to perform the following tasks:

-* Create a sample ZIP package library that uses classes from the System.IO.Compression namespace in the .NET framework to create ZIP archives.
-* Stream the file to server and monitor its progress.
-* Extract contents from the Zip archive.

-## Additional TAPI features
+## Core TAPI features
-The TAPI also includes the following features:
+The TAPI includes the following core features:

-* Only asynchronous methods
+* Async/await design
 * Thread-safe
 * Transfers in a single request or by a request job
+* Massive file counts and low resources
 * Cancellation using CancellationToken
-* Progress using context object
+* Progress using a context object
-* Diagnostics (for example, compatibility check)
+* Diagnostics (for example, compatibility and connection checks)
 * Relativity user authentication
 * Built-in RCC package/transfer support
 * Logging with the Relativity logging framework and [Serilog](https://serilog.net/)

 We are  providing a sample solution to help you get started developing your own transfer applications.